okayzed/kk.py/README.md

-# The Qitchen Sinq Pager
+# The Kitchen sinK Pager

-The Kitchen Sink pager
+The Kitchen sinK pager